Editorial

 Only 54,288 votes prevented Quebec from separating from Canada and declaring its independence, so there was a certain anxious and spent mood in the nation’s capital, particularly on Parliament Hill.
 A mood that said, “Man, we almost lost our country.”

-Within seconds, there was a commotion, and 25 reporters with cameras, microphones, and state-of-the-art tape recorders sprang from the media pen to try to get a clear angle.
+Within seconds, there was a commotion and a couple dozen reporters with cameras and microphones, including me with my state-of-the-art tape recorder, sprang from the media pen to try to get a clear angle.

-I saw it clearly, as Chretien grabbed Clennett with two hands on the face and wrested control of his body, neutralizing him before the RCMP jumped in and pushed the protester to the tundra.
+I had a good siteline.
+Chretien grabbed Clennett with two hands on the face and wrested control of his body, neutralizing him before the RCMP jumped in and pushed the protester to the tundra.

 The Shawinigan Handshake was born.

-Just three months earlier, wife Aline grabbed an Inuit carving as she and her husband hid in their bedroom after an intruder broke into 24 Sussex.
-Now Chretien, who liked to call himself the “the little guy from Shawinigan,” had managed to elude his RCMP bodyguards long enough to take care of an onrushing demonstrator.
+The previous November, Chretien's wife Aline grabbed an Inuit carving as she and her husband hid in their bedroom after an intruder broke into 24 Sussex.
+Now Chretien, who liked to call himself “the little guy from Shawinigan,” was taking his security into his own hands, it would seem.

-We in the press gallery would later learn that Chretien had waved his security from forming its usual diamond-shaped formation because he wanted to get close to the people to celebrate Flag Day.
+It was also learned Chretien had relaxed his security from forming its usual diamond-shaped formation because he wanted to get close to the people to celebrate Flag Day.

 Twenty-nine years later, that’s what he and the four other former PMs have invited us to do today.